Last updated: June 2023

 - You may not be accepted by all insurance companies.

-In most states, insurers are required to notify the state’s DMV if a driver’s liability coverage lapses or is canceled for any reason.
-In such situations, the driver is typically given a short window (usually 10-20 days) to address the issue or face penalties.
-This means you don’t even have to get caught driving a vehicle uninsured to get in some level of trouble.
+In most states, insurers are required to notify the state's DMV if a driver's liability coverage lapses or is canceled for any reason.
+This means you don't even have to get caught driving a vehicle uninsured to get in some level of trouble.

-What if you get into a car accident without insurance?
+What if you get into a car accident driving uninsured?

 Not to mention you'll have no auto insurance coverage for your own injuries or property damage.
 Without insurance, your finances could suffer a serious blow because the cost of a car accident is much higher than many people realize.

-What happens if I don’t have auto insurance and someone else causes the accident?
+What happens if I am driving without insurance and someone else causes the accident?

 Generally, the at-fault party and/or his or her insurer will be responsible for paying the damages caused.
 However, depending on the state you live in, there could be limits on your right to sue or recover from the at-fault driver.
 Some states, like Louisiana, have “no pay, no play” laws, meaning uninsured drivers are prohibited from collecting certain damages from an insured at-fault driver.
 So, even if you plan to drive carefully and never cause a crash, you're still potentially putting yourself at great risk.

-What happens if an uninsured driver hits you?
+What happens if you get hit by an uninsured driver?